ingenioza/Get-Child-Frame-Links/README.md

 1. Build the plugin: `npm run build`
 2. In Figma, go to Plugins > Development > Import plugin from manifest...
 3. Select the `manifest.json` file from this directory

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request or open an Issue.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License